 Table 1: Summary Statistics

-Panel A presents the descriptive statistics for the ADR volatility measures: the Historical Standard deviation (VLT1), the Idiosyncratic Volatility (VLT2) extracted from Fama-French (1993) three factors model, the Range Volatility (VLT3) which is the difference between the natural log of intra-day high and low prices, and finally the Conditional GARCH[1,1] Volatility (VLT4).
+Panel A presents the descriptive statistics for the ADR volatility measures: historical standard deviation (VLT1), idiosyncratic volatility (VLT2) extracted from Fama-French (1993) three-factor model, the range volatility (VLT3) which is the difference between the natural log of intra-day high and low prices, and finally the conditional GARCH(1,1) volatility (VLT4).
 Panel B reports the ADR statistics: Spread is the daily bid-ask spread computed as the difference between ask and bid prices of ADRs scaled by their mid-point.
 Turnover is the trading volume scaled by the shares outstanding.
 Illiquidity represents the Amihud (2002) illiquidity measure computed by scaling the absolute return by the dollar volume scaled up by a million.
-Market Cap is the ADR market capitalization calculated by multiplying price and shares outstanding, it is presented in billions.
+Market cap is the ADR market capitalization calculated by multiplying price and shares outstanding, and is presented in billions.
 Price is the closing ADR price.
 Nasdaq is a dichotomous variable that takes on a value of 1 for ADRs listed on NASDAQ, zero otherwise.
-Finally, Panel C reports the statistics of the macroeconomic, population and governance variables at the country level using information retrieved from the World Bank Database.
-The size sample for each variable is 5591 observations.
+Finally, Panel C reports the statistics of the macroeconomic, population, and governance variables at the country level using information retrieved from the World Bank Database.
+The size sample for each variable is 5,591 observations.